fahmifj/learn-web-security/sql-injection/02-subverting-apps-logic/README.md

 ```

 ```
-SELECT username, password WHERE username='administrator'-- OR 1=1 'AND password='fahmi'
+SELECT username, password WHERE username='administrator' OR 1=1 -- 'AND password='fahmi'
 ```